25 min read

 Legal-specific featuresGeneral-purposeDeep legalNone

-The gap in the market is clear: enterprise legal AI tools offer deep features but require cloud processing and cost $500+ per month.
+The gap in the market is clear: enterprise legal AI tools like CoCounsel, Lexis+ AI, and Westlaw AI offer deep features but require cloud processing and cost $200–1,000+ per month.
 Open-source tools offer privacy but lack usability.
 Elephas fills this gap with local processing, practical document management features, and pricing that solo practitioners can actually afford.
 For a deeper analysis of the privilege implications, see our article on how AI tools can waive attorney-client privilege.
+Solo practitioners should also see our solo practitioner's guide to AI-powered legal work, and for discovery workflows, our guide to offline AI for legal discovery.

 Frequently Asked Questions